Building a Resilient Recruitment Culture: Keys to Retention in a Changing Landscape

 As talent leaders, retaining recruiters must be a top priority.
 Why?
 Because recruiters are the architects of your company’s foundation, identifying and attracting the talent that fuels growth.
 When they’re dissatisfied, it’s not just their well-being on the line—it’s your organization’s future.

 Throughout my career as a recruiter and talent leader, I’ve gained valuable insights into the uniquely human aspects of the role.
 As recruiters, we work with different people day in and day out—candidates, hiring teams, our own teams—and play a critical role in their success.
 Integrating recruiting with broader HR functions like onboarding, learning and development (L&D), performance management, and employee relations helps recruiters be better partners and advisors.
-During my time as Head of Talent at OneSignal, I put this philosophy front and center and made sure my recruiters thought critically about candidates’ long-term potential so they could thrive as strategic partners to their hiring teams.
+During my time as Head of Talent at OneSignal, I put this philosophy front and center, enabling my recruiters to think critically about candidates’ long-term potential so they could thrive as strategic partners to their hiring teams.

 I was recently promoted to Head of People at OneSignal, meaning I now lead both Talent and HR.
-My new role reflects an industry shift where leaders with recruiting backgrounds are expanding into broader HR roles, bridging the candidate experience with strategic hiring and organizational design.
+My new role reflects an industry shift where more and more HR leaders are coming from TA backgrounds instead of HR backgrounds, helping better bridge the gap between the candidate experience and employee experience, while also integrating strategic hiring with thoughtful organizational design.
 This alignment empowers recruiters to engage with hiring managers on team performance and culture, helping identify the skills and traits necessary for long-term success.

 Transparency is essential in setting candidates up for success.
 At OneSignal, open discussions about the fast-paced and evolving startup environment help candidates make informed choices, leading to stronger, more aligned hires.
 Beyond hiring, recruiters also act as career advisors, guiding candidates on whether a role aligns with their growth goals.
-Involving recruiters in performance reviews allows them to adjust hiring practices, refine onboarding, and ensure roles are accurately represented.
+Looping recruiters into performance review calibration sessions gives them greater insight into how the skills and qualities they’ve indexed on in the hiring process have served the candidate as an employee in the role.
+This allows them to adjust the hiring process if needed, refine onboarding, and ensure roles are accurately represented.

 Caring for your recruiting team is like putting on your own oxygen mask first—you need to support your team before you can focus on the rest of the organization.
 While the job market has shown signs of stabilizing—with the US economy adding 254,000 jobs in September 2024, exceeding the median forecast, according to the US Bureau of Labor Statistics—uncertainty remains.
 Mass layoffs continue to impact industries such as tech, banking, education, and healthcare, leaving many employees understandably anxious in the face of ongoing instability.

-Drawing on my experience as both a recruiting manager and talent leader, I’ve developed practical strategies to help keep your team engaged, motivated, and committed for the long haul.
-In times of uncertainty employees often need extra support to stay focused and connected.
+Drawing on my experience as both a recruiter and talent leader, I’ve developed practical strategies to help keep your team engaged, motivated, and committed for the long haul.
+In times of uncertainty, employees often need extra support to stay focused and connected.
 Addressing these challenges proactively can make all the difference when it comes to retaining top talent and building a resilient team.

 Have Regular Check-ins